No Time to Die (song): Composition and lyrics

 Musically, "No Time to Die" is an orchestral pop ballad with R&B influences.
 The track runs at 74 BPM and is in the key of E minor.
 It runs at four minutes and two seconds.
 Eilish's vocals span E3 to D5, which include a belted B4.
 According to Roisin O'Connor of The Independent, the song "features classic elements of the most memorable Bond themes including a slow build; a dark, shivery theme; and dramatic orchestration".
 Cassie Da Costa of The Daily Beast said the song "begins with moody, atmospheric piano music before Billie's pop-enunciated alto vibrato creeps in with depressive yet vague observations about love, loss, and violence".
 The song features orchestral arrangements by Hans Zimmer as well as Johnny Marr on guitar.

 According to Sheldon Pearce of Pitchfork, the lyrics reflect the "betrayal hinted at in the film's trailer and embody the tension of espionage".
-In the chorus of the song, Eilish sings about a lover's betrayal, more specifically, Bond's belief that Madeleine betrayed him: "Was I stupid to love you?/ Was I reckless to help?/Was it obvious to everybody else/That I'd fallen for a lie?/You were never on my side/Fool me once, fool me twice/Are you death or paradise?/Now you'll never see me cry/There's just no time to die."
+In the chorus of the song, Eilish sings about a lover's betrayal, more specifically, James Bond (Daniel Craig)'s belief that Madeleine Swann (Léa Seydoux) betrayed him: "Was I stupid to love you?/ Was I reckless to help?/Was it obvious to everybody else/That I'd fallen for a lie?/You were never on my side/Fool me once, fool me twice/Are you death or paradise?/Now you'll never see me cry/There's just no time to die."

 Promotion

 Eilish was announced as the performer of the theme song for the 25th film in the James Bond franchise in January 2020, initially via the franchise's official Twitter account.
 Eilish called the opportunity "a huge honor", and O'Connell said they "feel so so lucky to play a small role in such a legendary franchise".
 No Time to Die director Cary Joji Fukunaga described himself as a fan of the duo, and the film's producers, Michael G. Wilson and Barbara Broccoli, said the song is "impeccably crafted".
 At the 92nd Academy Awards, Eilish said the ballad was "written" and "done".

-Eilish performed the song live for the first time at the 2020 Brit Awards on February 18, 2020, alongside Finneas, Zimmer and Marr.
+Eilish performed the song live for the first time at the 2020 Brit Awards on February 18, 2020, alongside O'Connell, Zimmer and Marr.